Abhijeet6387/LibM/README.md

 <b>Key Features:</b>

 It includes features to add a book to the stock, edit and modify/update a particular book.
 A user can perform action if and only if he/she is succesfully logged in to the application.
 User can also issue book(s) of his interest for variable time periods.
-The login feature of the application is implemented with help <b>react-google-login</b> which is a "Google oAUth Sign-in / Log-in Component for React".
+The login feature of the application is implemented with help custom components and a database of users".

 <h4>Technologies and Approaches Used</h4>